-Equinor powers over 750,000 UK homes through our existing offshore wind farms, and will power more than 5 million homes by 2025.
+Equinor powers over 750,000 homes through our existing offshore wind farms in the UK, and aims to power around 7 million UK homes by 2030.
 Our core values as a company are to be open, collaborative, courageous and caring.
 When working with host communities to develop our offshore wind farms, we operate with respect for other users of the sea, local communities and environments.

 How Equinor works with host communities to deliver benefits for all